orb-lang/helm/doc/md/txtbuf.md

 ## Interface

-  A txtbuf is a drop-in replacement for a linebuf, used when there's more than one line to buffer.
+  A txtbuf is a drop-in replacement for a txtbuf, used when there's more than one line to buffer.

 ### Instance fields